Schemacrawler logo

 SchemaCrawler Database Scripting

-SchemaCrawler is a command-line tool that allows you to script against your database, using JavaScript, Groovy, Ruby or Python.
+SchemaCrawler is a command-line tool that allows you to script against your database, using JavaScript or Python.
 (SchemaCrawler supports any scripting language supported on the JDK.)
 Database meta-data is provided to your script, as the “database” object, and you can use any of the API methods to obtain details about your schema.
 A live database connection is provided to your script as the “connection” object.
 You can use standard JDBC to script against the database.

 An hypothetical example of SchemaCrawler JavaScript support is in the following script, which attempts to drop all the tables in the database.